tobeva/tobeva.com/content/about/philip/_index.md

 discuss things on chat or video, so I'll be very available and visible on your project, if that is desired.

-My primary languages have been C++, Python and Javascript, but I've started learning Go and Rust, and I'm open to other languages as well.
+My primary languages have been C++, C#, Python and Javascript, but I've started learning Go and Rust, and I'm open to other languages as well.
 I'm happy to consult and simply offer advice on architecture, design, optimization or anything related to software engineering.
 I can also solve hard bugs or evaluate technology choices, or do full implementations alone or with a team.

 Please drop me a line at **philip<img src="" width="0" height="0">@tobeva.com** or **[@pbwinston](https://twitter.com/pbwinston)**.